schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/readme.md

 You can run SchemaCrawler using the `schemacrawler` command, which will be on the PATH.

 ## SchemaCrawler Docker Image
-The official [SchemaCrawler Docker image](https://hub.docker.com/r/sualeh/schemacrawler/) is available on Docker Hub, and using this will reduce some of your installation steps.
+You can use the official [SchemaCrawler Docker image] from Docker Hub to reduce some of your installation steps.
+It comes with [Graphviz] pre-installed, so you can generate diagrams.

 ## Tweaking Your Installation